zuozhenggh/learning-library/security-library/database/data-safe/workshops/freetrial/prerequisites.md

 ## Introduction

 This lab describes the steps that you need to take prior to starting the Oracle Data Safe Workshop when using the 30-day Free Trial for Oracle Cloud.
-The steps assume that you are the tenancy administrator.
+The steps assume that you are the tenancy administrator in your free tenancy, provided with your free trial.

 If you already have an Oracle Cloud account, you can skip step 1.

-**Note:** The Oracle Data Safe service is not available to you if your free trial period has ended and you are now using Always Free resources.

 Estimated Lab Time: 15 minutes